 Tedopi® is OSE’s most advanced product, currently in Phase 3 in patients with non-small cell lung cancer (NSCLC) after immune checkpoint inhibitor failure.
-Tedopi® is also in Phase 2 status in pancreatic cancer, a trial sponsored by the GERCOR cooperative group in oncology.
+Tedopi® is also in Phase 2 in pancreatic cancer, a trial sponsored by the GERCOR cooperative group in oncology.

 Tedopi® is a proprietary combination of nine optimized neo-epitopes plus one epitope giving universal helper T cell response targeting T cell activation.